nuuuwan/news_lk3_data/README.md

 As per the court’s ruling, these clauses will require a special majority in Parliament to be passed.

 However, if the contentious clauses are amended, they can be passed with a simple majority, it further states.

+SC Determination on Sri Lanka Telecommunication (Amendment) Bill by Adaderana Online on Scribd

 ◼️